TakreemAkhter/TakreemAkhter.github.io/_posts/2022-02-09-How-to-Ingest-delimited-files-having-column-names-with-spaces-in-parquet-using-ADF.md

 Below is the expression used to achieve it:
 `@split(replace(replace(string(activity('Lookup_file').output.firstRow),'{',''),'}',''),'\",\"')`

-### ForEach (value in the header_names list)
+### 3.3 <u>ForEach (value in the header_names list)</u>

-In this activity, we go through each element of the array created in the previous list and extract the original header, create a new header name with the spaces, tabs and other special characters removed and append it to a array variable.
+In this activity, we go through each element of the array created in the previous activity and extract the original header, create a new header name with the spaces, tabs and other special characters removed and append it to an array variable.

 <html>
 <img style="display:block;margin-left:auto;margin-right:auto;width:60%;;height:auto;" src="https://github.com/TakreemAkhter/TakreemAkhter.github.io/blob/main/assets/images/foreach_acty%20setting.PNG?raw=true" alt="">